ubc/jupyter-canvas-api/README.md

 ## Description

 An API to interact with the file system hosting the JupyterHub home directories.
 It allows Instructors to Snapshot their Students Home Drives for deadlines via an API call.
-These Snapshots can be triggered via an API call initiaated from a Canvas Assignment deadline.
+These Snapshots can be triggered via an API call initiated from a Canvas Assignment deadline.
 Instructors can create multiple Snapshots with custom names for each student or sets of students.
-Instructors can retrieve the Snapshots via a ZIP file of the whole Snapshot or by specifing specfic files within the Snapshot.
-Instryctors can also Put grading reports into the Students Home Directory by an API call.
+Instructors can retrieve the Snapshots via a ZIP file of the whole Snapshot or by specifying specific files within the Snapshot.
+Instructors can also Put grading reports into the Students Home Directory by an API call.

 ### Headers & Post Variables